Should You Buy a Pontoon Boat or Bowrider

 Features of Pontoon Boat

-A pontoon boat is a rectangular, flat decked boat that is fenced in with high rails.
-It consists of two long or three, hollow, cylindrical aluminum tubes ( known as ‘pontoons’) that serve as floats to keep the boat buoyant.
-Pontoon boats, on average, are 22 feet long but reach up to 30 feet and 8 feet wide.
+A pontoon boat is a rectangular, flat-decked boat fenced in with high rails.
+It consists of two or three hollow, cylindrical aluminum tubes (pontoons) that serve as floats to keep the boat buoyant.

 Pros of Pontoon Boats